Quansight-Labs/jupyter-a11y-testing/testing/jupyterlab/README.md

 3. In the dropdown form, enter:

-   1. the JupyterLab repo or fork that you want to test
+   1. The JupyterLab repo or fork that you want to test
-   2. the SHA of the commit in the JupyterLab repo that you want to test
+   2. The SHA of the commit in the JupyterLab repo that you want to test
-   3. (optional) the subset of tests that you want to run (e.g., enter `regression` to run only the accessibility regression tests).
+   3. (optional) The subset of tests that you want to run (e.g., enter `regression` to run only the accessibility regression tests).

 ### Running the tests locally 💻